Bylaws of ICMART - International Council of Medical Acupuncture and Related Techniques

 §6 The General Secretary shall communicate the definitive 1ist of candidates to Member Associations at 1east two weeks before the Statutory General Assemb1y.
 If there is no candidate for a post, the Assemb1y can present one or more on the day of the Statutory General Assemb1y.
 The members of the Board can be revoked by the General Assemb1y ruling by a majority of two thirds of voting de1egates.

 §7 The Board shall meet at least once per year or on special convocation from the President or the General Secretary, or on a motion of two thirds of its members notified to the President by registered 1etter.
 The reso1utions of the Board are taken by the majority of members present or represented.

 (1) ln the case of a tied vote, the President has the casting vote.

 (2) The Board has all powers of management and administration except for those expressly reserved to the General Assembly.

-11. The Board shall also meet once before each International Congress to discuss affairs concerning the Congress and activities of the Association which have to be presented to the Assembly.
+§11 The Board shall also meet once before each International Congress to discuss affairs concerning the Congress and activities of the Association that have to be presented to the Assembly.
 The members organizing the International Congress will also participate at this meeting, i.e. President, Vice-President, General Secretary and Treasurer, the previous President of ICMART and the President of the previous International Congress.

 Article VII: Budgets and Accounts